apiato/documentation/docs/optional-components/notifications.md

 Notifications allow you to inform the user about a state changes in your application.

-The Laravel notifications supports sending notifications across a variety channels (mail, SMS, Slack, Database...).
+The Laravel notifications supports sending notifications across a variety of channels (mail, SMS, Slack, Database...).

-When using the Database channel the notifications will be stored in a database to be displayed in your client interface.
+When using the Database channel, the notifications will be stored in a database to be displayed in your client interface.

-For more details refer to this [link](https://laravel.com/docs/notifications).

 ## Principles {#principles}

 - Containers MAY or MAY NOT have one or more Notification.

-- Ship may contain Application general Notifications.
+- Ship MAY contain Application general Notifications.

 ### Rules {#rules}